CONTESTARTISTS

 AN ARTIST?

-JM-Qafri champions emerging and established artists across all disciplines.
-Enter the 2026 Prize and join our growing international community.
+JM-Qafri champions emerging and established artists from Kenya, across Africa, and the wider global conversation.
+Enter the 2026 Prize and join a roster shaped by regional memory, craft, and contemporary vision.

 Enter the 2026 Prize →